marcgarreau/active_model_serializers/docs/general/getting_started.md

 end
 ```

-In this example, if the picture belongs to a product, the serializer will default to the `ProductSerializer`.
-A `PictureSerializer` payload might look like this:
+In this case, an example payload might be:

 ```javascript
 {